 That lumbar support on the back of the chair had to strips of webbing that were still attached on one side, but need reattached on the other.
 I just added a few staples and some of the original nails that were pulled out.
 It’s a good idea to have an upholstery hammer (smaller head than a typical household hammer).
-This is a must have so that you don’t beat up your frame while trying to hit a tiny nail.
+This is a must have to upholster so that you don’t beat up your frame while trying to hit a tiny nail.
 I found mine while junking one time…I was so excited!

 TIP: Use either needle-nose pliers or locking pliers to hold a tiny nail so that you can hit it with your hammer and not your fingers!!

 I love to see wood refinished to its former glory, but this one was telling me to paint it – my most used finish.
 In order to do that, you’ll need to sand out any imperfections and give the wood some “teeth” that the paint can stick to.

 I used an electric sander for larger imperfections and hand sanded to give it teeth.
 Typically a fine paper is all you need, like 180 grit or finer(the higher the number the smaller the grain of sand, which results in a finer finish)